Wojciech Kowalczyk: Later career

-Following his retirement, Kowalczyk became a football expert.
-He worked for the Polsat Sport TV station.
-Since 2018, he has been publishing columns for the Weszło internet portal.
-He is also a participant of the Weszło TV's "Liga Minus" program, dealing with the topics of Ekstraklasa matches.
-He works for Kanał Sportowy.
+After retiring, Kowalczyk established himself as a football pundit, initially working with Polsat Sport TV.
+Since 2018, he has contributed columns to the Weszło website and appeared on Weszło TV’s Liga Minus, a program analyzing Ekstraklasa matches.
+He was affiliated with Kanał Sportowy until 2024.
+Since 2024, he has been associated with the YouTube channel Kanał Zero.

-Together with the sports journalist Krzysztof Stanowski, he wrote the book "Kowal.
-Prawdziwa historia" (Kowal.
-True story).
-It had its re-edition in 2021.
+In collaboration with sports journalist Krzysztof Stanowski, he co-authored the book Kowal.
+Prawdziwa historia (Kowal: The True Story), which was reissued in 2021.

 Personal life

 His brother, Artur Kowalczyk, was also the player until he finished his career with Grom Lipowo in the 2013–14 season.